Fall Hours: Friday - Sunday 11:00 am - 3:00 pm

 Feeling absolutely accomplished in our mission for China Peak we drove down the mountain to the Neely home where we cleaned out the fridge (you’re welcome, Mama Neely) and looked for the elusive Leia cat.
 I immediately noticed the Shiba cat food was licked clean and there were new feathers stuck in the door mat… she was here.
 We took a quick look around the immediate area when I heard a bird chirping, the first animal I had heard during this whole ordeal.
 Realizing it was unusual, I had an instinct to check it out.
 I rounded the corner and saw the huntress Leia, crouched and about to pounce on her winged prey.
 Yelling to Chris “SHE’S HERE!”
 I scared the bird and Leia looked back at me with her green eyes with the most annoyance I have seen from a cat.
 She meowed, then quickly escaped my reach.

-We spent the next 20 minutes trying to coax Leia out from under the neighbor’s deck, but she refused.
-As we were on our bellies trying to capture the little murder mittens, 3 police cars drove past.
+We spent the next twenty minutes trying to coax Leia out from under the neighbor’s deck, but she refused.
+As we were on our bellies trying to capture the little murder mittens, three police cars drove past.
 It did not look good from their point of view.
 We looked up from under the deck and saw that the cars had pinned Chris’s truck in his driveway, and the officers began searching through his truck and opened the door to the house.
-Chris, who was wearing his khaki green shorts and a thin T-shirt, came over the ridge and from 25 feet away said “Can I help you officers?”
+Chris, who was wearing his khaki green shorts and a thin T-shirt, came over the ridge and from twenty five feet away said, “Can I help you officers?”

 With adrenaline still rushing through us, the police left and Chris and I tried our best to capture sweet Leia, but just as cats are… she was stubborn.
 Unable to stick around much longer (especially after having a gun pointed at Chris) we decided to leave buckets of water around the house and enough food to last the tabby cat a good week or so, especially if she was successful in hunting.
 We stood in the doorway and closed our eyes to seal our good energy and protections in the home getting a good look at it all just in case.
 We locked the door one last time then drove off the mountain, and back to our family who were eager to hear about our misadventures.
 It was 5:00 p.m. and we were exhausted, emotionally and physically.
 We decided it would be best to stay in Fresno one more night to try and catch up on the sleep we had missed.